Dinger's Aviation Pages

 The Westland PV7, winner of the fly-off trials for G4/31, it was rejected in favour of the Vickers Type 253.
 The lessons learnt by Westland helped then develop the Lysander.

 It must be stressed here that the new monoplane was not ordered to the earlier G4/31 specification for a general-purpose aeroplane.
-That earlier specification was abandoned and the new specification was based on Air Ministry Operational Requirement OR24 for a medium bomber.³ Foremost in these changes was the addition of a third crew-member.
-The unique requirements of specification G4/31 were never addressed again, the world situation that prompted them back in 1931 having changed forever.
-However it is pertinent to point out the aircraft that had actually won the handling trials for G4/31, the high-wing braced monoplane with fixed undercarriage from Westland (the PV7), led indirectly to the high-wing braced monoplane with fixed undercarriage Westland Lysander that would have been ideal for policing actions in the Empire if the political conditions of 1931 had persisted.
+That earlier specification was abandoned and the new specification was based on Air Ministry Operational Requirement OR24 for a medium bomber.³ The unique requirements of specification G4/31 were never addressed again, the world situation that prompted them back in 1931 having changed forever.
+However, it is pertinent to point out the aircraft that had actually won the handling trials for G4/31, the high-wing braced monoplane with fixed undercarriage from Westland (the PV7), led indirectly to the high-wing braced monoplane with fixed undercarriage Westland Lysander that would have been ideal for policing actions in the Empire if the political conditions of 1931 had persisted.
 As it was, biplanes like the Vickers Vincent and Fairey Gordon, released by the rapid re-equipment of the RAF, were able to plug the gap for colonial policing aircraft.

 Refinements- The Type 281 and onto the Type 287